mvs6909/codepath-SITE-prework/README.md

 The following **additional** features are implemented:

 - [X] User can change the difficulty with the providid 3 difficulty modes
-- [X] Integrated tilt.js library to improve the UI and make the buuttons animated
+- [X] Integrated tilt.js library to improve the UI and give the buttons some interactive animations
+- [X] Added a glowing effect to buttons

 ## Video Walkthrough (GIF)